 The Bristol Hand & Wrist Clinic has acquired special recognition from all major insurers.
 Patients can feel assured they will receive the very best care possible to ensure their full recovery from any hand or wrist problems they may face.

 Raj Bhatia and the team at the clinic specialise specifically in hand and wrist injuries.
-They have the expertise and knowledge to strive for excellence for patients to ensure a satisfactory outcome for every treatment they administer.
+They have the knowledge and expertise to strive for excellence for patients to ensure a satisfactory outcome for every treatment they administer.

 The Bristol Hand & Wrist Clinic aims to be the best provider of hand and wrist services to its clients.
 Raj and his colleagues do this by keeping up to date, auditing all results as well as using the latest techniques to improve patient outcomes.